 Endodontics in New City, NY

-Root canal therapy involves the removal of the pulp tissue from the hollow chamber inside the tooth, cleaning the interior surface of the root, and filling it with an inert material (one that does not cause any reaction or rejection by the body).
+Root canal therapy involves the removal of the pulp tissue from the hollow chamber inside the tooth, cleaning the interior surface of the root, and filling it with an inert material that does not cause any reaction or rejection by the body.
 The procedure replaces infected dental pulp with biocompatible materials, allowing you to keep your natural tooth and restore normal function.
 Because of wide variations in root anatomy, root canals can be very simple or very complex.
-Some roots have canals that twist and turn and branch off, making the root canal treatment quite complicated.
+Some roots have canals that twist, turn, and branch off, making the root canal treatment quite complicated.

 Why Do Teeth Need Root Canal Treatments?

-Our endodontists specialize in utilizing advanced technologies and techniques that make procedures more effective and pain-free.
-Through their extensive advanced training beyond dental school, they’ve mastered common procedures as well as complex cases that require specialized expertise.
+Our endodontists utilize advanced technologies and techniques that make procedures more effective and pain-free.
+Through their extensive advanced training beyond dental school, they have mastered common procedures as well as complex cases that require additional care and attention.
 Modern endodontic treatments are virtually painless thanks to these advanced technologies and refined techniques.

 What Other Procedures Can Our New City Endodontist Perform?

-Aside from providing the highest quality of root canal therapy, our endodontic specialists in New City have expertise in several other areas, including specific procedures that go beyond what your regular dentist can offer.
+Aside from providing high-quality root canal therapy, our endodontic team in New City has training in several other areas, including specific procedures that go beyond what your regular dentist can offer.

 Diagnosis of Complex Tooth Pain

 Many other conditions disguise themselves as toothaches, and not every tooth with severe pain needs a root canal.
-Your endodontist performs detailed diagnostic tests on multiple teeth when someone experiences tooth pain that may be painful or originate from the jaw.
+Your endodontist performs detailed diagnostic tests on multiple teeth when someone experiences tooth pain that may originate from the jaw.
 If the pain is not coming from a problem within the tooth, then a root canal will not fix the problem.
-Endodontist specialists help determine the source of a toothache so the correct treatment takes place.
+Our endodontists help determine the source of a toothache so the correct treatment takes place.

 Retreatment of Failed Root Canals